nieboczek/ggs-modding-docs/blueprint-modding/bp-setup.md

 Click to `Compile` your blueprint and then save your `Mod Actor`.
 ![Compile](compile.png)

+Now you can compile your mod!
+# Not Finished Yet
 :::info Credits
 Some information and screenshots taken from [Dmgvol's UE Modding Guide](https://github.com/Dmgvol/UE_Modding/)
 :::